tisaconundrum2/PyPDS/src/docs/index.rst

 The *pds.core.parser* module consumes these tuples and adds information the parse tree.
 It is within this module that type conversion should performed, as well as any other transformation on the labels.

 The *pds.imageextractor* module provides a convenient way to extract images from PDS data products.
 Use of this module keeps the parsing details and knowledge of the PDS specification under the hood.

+The *pds.tableextractor* module extracts data from PDS products containing tabular data.
+At the moment the module supports ASCII (FIXED_LENGTH) tables.

 References & Footnotes
 ======================